 Fly to Johannesburg.
 Meet your CEO and enjoy a traditional South African braai (barbecue) welcome dinner.
 (1B, 1D)

 Continue on to Karongwe Private Game Reserve for two days.
 Enjoy morning and evening open-vehicle game drives while searching for Africa’s “big five”—lion, leopard, elephant, rhino, and Cape buffalo.
-Meet with a researcher from the Endangered Wildlife Trust’s Carnivore Conservation Programme, a project headed by National Geographic Big Cats Initiative grantee Kelly Marnewick.
-A member of Kelly’s team will tell us about their ongoing research and join us on one of our game drives.
+Meet with a researcher from the Endangered Wildlife Trust’s Cheetah Metapopulation Project, a project managed by National Geographic Big Cats Initiative grantee Vincent van der Merwe.
+A member of Vincent’s team will tell us about their ongoing research and join us on one of our game drives.
 (2B, 1L, 2D)

 After one last game drive, head back to the city.
 This evening, enjoy a home-cooked dinner at our guesthouse.
 (1B, 1D)